-

 (a) As used in this section, the term instrument means any of the following:

-(1) A transfer of title to real property by deed or devise or other instrument transferring title to real property.
+(1) A deed or other instrument transferring title to real property.

 (2) A deed of trust, mortgage, judgment, lien, encumbrance, financing statement, affidavit, notice, memorandum, or any other instrument that establishes a security interest in real property.

-(3) A contract, right of refusal, or any other instrument that purports to establish an interest, encumbrance, claim, or right relating to real property.
+(3) A contract to purchase, option to purchase, right of refusal, or any other instrument that purports to establish an interest, encumbrance, claim, or right relating to real property.

-(1) Grant to a prevailing party possession of the real property and order the ejectment of any party on the premises.
+(1) Grant to a prevailing party possession of the real property and order the ejectment of any person on the premises.

 (2) Award attorneys' fees and other costs for the action to the prevailing party.

-(3) Stay any proceedings involving the subject real property in which the property owner or owners are not a party to.
+(3) Stay any proceedings involving the subject real property to which the property owner is not a party.

 (4) Upon a finding by the court that an action filed under this section is frivolous or malicious, assess a civil penalty of not more than ten thousand dollars ($10,000), of which the clear proceeds assessed under this subdivision shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
 115C‑457.2.